HL7/fhir-project-mhealth/ig-data/input/pagecontent/03_use_cases.md

 #### Performing an Assessment of an IG or other Specification
 Systems to be assessed may already claim and be verified as conforming to a specific implementation guide and/or other specification.
-That specification may ensure some or all of the providers selected requirements, requiring that the provider only assess certain gaps.
+Some specifications may ensure conformance to some or part of the providers requirements and, thus, require only assessment of the remaining gaps.
 In this case, an assessment of a specification can be performed to enable a provider to identify the gaps that need to be assessed.

 **Preconditions**
 * A specification or Implementation Guide exists for which a selected device has been